vectordotdev/vector/rfcs/2020-08-21-3092-apache-metrics-source.md

 - Do we want to have one apache source able to scrape multiple endpoints?
 - Are there preferences between `apache` or `httpd` for the nomenclature?
 I feel like `apache` is more well-known though `httpd` is more accurate
+- Should the `host` key include the port from the `endpoint` , if any?
+Or just the hostname.

 ## Plan Of Attack